 Alaska law allows the modification of support orders upon a material change in circumstances.
-A significant amendment to Rule 90.3 constitutes a material change in circumstances pursuant to AS 25.24.170(b).
+A significant amendment to Rule 90.3 constitutes a material change in circumstances pursuant to AS 25.24.170(h).
 90.3(b) presumptively defines a material change in circumstances, whether based on a change in the parties' incomes or a significant amendment to the rule, as whenever the change would result in an increase or decrease of support under the rule of at least 15%.
+However, a support order can provide that the support obligation will be adjusted without further order of the court upon a change of health insurance costs and notice of the change to the other parent (and CSED if CSED is handling collections).